-Pre-Teen Girls Journaling—
+Pre-Teen Girls Journal—

 Recently I was asked to answer a few insightful questions about pre-teen girls and journal writing.
-Below are my answer to why preteens should keep a journal, different ways to journal keep, and a specific way of journaling that I just happen to LOVE.
+Below are my answers to why preteens should keep a journal, different ways to journal keep, and a specific way of journaling that I just happen to LOVE.
 Enjoy!

 Q: Why should pre-teens and teens write in journals?

-Journaling is an easy and flexible way for pre-teens and teens to express their thoughts, feelings and emotions in a safe and healthy way.
+Journaling is an easy and flexible way for pre-teens and teens to express their thoughts, feelings, and emotions in a safe and healthy way.
 Many therapists and psychologists recommend journaling to help young people navigate the changing landscapes of their life.
 Journal keeping is especially useful when processing life’s difficulties and challenges, yet it is also a playful, fun and creative activity for exploring life’s joys.

 When life events have a girl feeling sad or bad, journal keeping is especially helpful.
 Should a child suffer a traumatic event – say a divorce or bullying or harassment at school – journaling is a tool that can help her cope and heal.
 Girls may gain new insights and ideas while journaling that help them solve their problems, or at the very least shift their perception of it to a more positive, manageable point of view.

 Journal topics such as dreams and goals are fun and insightful to examine when journaling, especially for the rapidly growing, changing teen or pre-teen.
 Of course, writing journals are very popular but contrary to popular belief there are many ways to go about keeping a journal, including art, music and creative journaling.
 One of the greatest things about journal keeping is that it is a simple, affordable and valuable self-improvement activity that anyone can use.